Is it possible to learn to play drums without a drum set? Absolutely!

 The laminated surface represents the feel of a marching snare, whereas the conditioning surface (the quietest pad surface that I’ve found yet) is brilliant for building strength for playing tom-toms and other less responsive drums.

-I mostly use the conditioning surface myself and find that practice on this pad translates well onto a range of drums.
+I mostly use the conditioning surface myself so that I’m practising on a quieter surface and find that practice on this pad translates well onto a range of drums.

 I personally believe it’s better to invest in a high-quality pad than buy a cheap one as this will help you develop better muscular strength, technique and control, allowing you to make the most of your practice.